hchulkim/malaria-urban-china-EER/README.md

 ## Citation

-If you want to cite our replication results or reports, please use this citation
+If you want to cite our replication results or reports, please use this `bibtex` citation

 ```
 @article{JoetsKimLovoMurken2025,